 It's very important that people with any form of anemia visit their doctor regularly.
 The doctor will be able to recommend the most appropriate treatments for the patient's problems and also monitor their condition.
 In addition, a doctor will know about new or alternate treatments that are available.

-Pernicious Anemia from MedlinePlus, U.S. National Library of Medicine
+- Pernicious anemia facts from MedlinePlus, U.S. National Library of Medicine

-Thalassemia from the Centers for Disease Control and Prevention
+- Thalassemia facts from the Centers for Disease Control and Prevention

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.